hakirot/sudoku-solver/README.md

 ## Compiling

-Clone repository and use command `make` to compile source file, or use the following command with gcc or similar C++ compiler
+Clone repository and use command `make` to compile source file from the directory containing the makefile, or use the following command with gcc or a similar C++ compiler:

     `gcc -std=c99 -o sudoku sudoku.c`

 ## Running